o11y-weekly/o11y-weekly.github.io/2023-12-07_Meet_Graphite/README.md

 As mentioned by the prometheus team, graphite is best at supporting [long lived cumulative counters](../2023-11-09_Monotonicity/demo/README.md#long-lived-cumulative-counter) with few labels.

-As soon as scalability becomes important for metrics, labels and pure observability, other solutions fit should be considered.
+As soon as scalability becomes important for metrics, labels and pure observability, other solutions should be considered.